-- Offers an experiential business curriculum with a strong liberal arts foundation, that is enhanced by the scholarship of practice and pedagogy. - Integrates research and scholarship into the student experience with programs that cultivate and enhance professional skills and readiness. - Develops the communication and critical thinking abilities, the ethical and cultural perspectives, and the necessary teamwork skills that are required of leaders in a global economy.
+- Offers an experiential business curriculum with a strong liberal arts foundation, as well as diverse co-curricular opportunities. - Integrates into the student experience, programs and activities that cultivate and enhance professional skills and readiness. - Develops the communication and critical thinking abilities, the ethical and cultural perspectives, and the necessary teamwork skills that are required of leaders in a global economy.